elfmz/far2l/README.md

 ### Known issues:
 * Only valid translations are Russian and English, all other languages require deep correction.
-* Characters that occupies more than single 'placeholder' or diacritic-like characters are rendered buggy, that means Chinees and Japaneese texts are hardly readable.
+* Characters that occupy more than single cell or diacritic-like characters are rendered buggy, that means Chinees and Japaneese texts are hardly readable in some cases.